guberger/Dominance.jl/README.md

-# Dominance.jl: A package for dominance analysis
+# A package for dominance analysis

 | **Build Status** |
 |:----------------:|